 But while this might seem obvious in hindsight, at the time there was nothing empirically sound about making such a switch.
 This was before the PC revolution, and as Professor Nalebuff of the Yale School of Management explains, “second sourcing had created multiple competitors, and a downturn had led to excess capacity.”

-As such, at that time Moore’s suggestion amounted to the kind of a priori thinking that Deming was famous for airily dismissing with the mantra, “Without data, you’re just another person with an opinion.”
+This meant that at that time Moore’s suggestion amounted to the kind of a priori reasoning that Deming was famous for airily dismissing with the mantra, “Without data, you’re just another person with an opinion.”
 Fortunately, Moore wasn’t talking to an arch empiricist.
 After taking a moment to consider Moore’s words, Grove looked up and replied, “Why shouldn’t you and I walk out that door, come back in, and do it ourselves?”

 As history records, Grove’s leap of faith combined with his faith in the ingenuity of labor rather than cheap labor would pay off.
-The workforce at Intel made microprocessors progressively faster and more affordable, giving rise to the legend of Moore’s law and helping fuel the very PC revolution that lit the blue touch paper for Intel’s success in the microprocessor business.
+The workforce at Intel progressively made microprocessors so much faster and more affordable that it gave rise to the legend of Moore’s law and helped fuel the very PC revolution that lit the blue touch paper for Intel’s success in the microprocessor business.

 As venture capitalist Ben Horowitz explained, the outcome was that “Intel, and as a result, the US, ended up being both the center of the microprocessor market and also the center of the PC industry.
 In turn, this led to [the US] being the center of the internet – making Grove the foundation of the US leadership in technology.”

-One can only wonder to what extent Intel seeing off the Japanese play for supremacy of the tech industry played in Deming‘s final disillusionment with his systems theory.
+One can only wonder to what extent Intel seeing off the Japanese play for supremacy of the tech industry played in Deming‘s final disillusionment.
 It’s difficult to believe it had no part to play given that in no country in the world was Deming more revered and his practices more influential than in Japan.
 To this day the Japanese Union of Scientists and Engineers continues to award the Deming Prize for contributions to the Total Quality Management system that Deming invented.